 According to owner Pieter Koeman, Texas Tulips should open in mid-February 2020 and close in late March/early April, depending on the weather.

 Texas Tulips, which has a similar operation in Pilot Point, near Dallas, is the latest endeavor from a family with a long floral history.
-Koeman grew up in the Netherlands, where his mother and father operated a ran an 80-acre tulip farm for more than 40 years.
+Koeman grew up in the Netherlands, where his mother and father operated an 80-acre tulip farm for more than 40 years.

 After his father's death in 2011, Koeman, finding inspiration from an unusual source, decided to move to Texas.